 What Is Elder Neglect?

-Unlike nursing home or elder abuse, which can usually be easily defined by assault, battery, physical, emotional, or sexual abuse, and/or abandonment, elder neglect can be harder to pinpoint.
+Unlike nursing home abuse or elder abuse, which can usually be easily defined by assault, battery, physical, emotional, or sexual abuse, and/or abandonment, elder neglect can be harder to pinpoint.
 Unfortunately, though, it is also a very serious issue that can be fatal.
 In general, though, you can define elder neglect as the failure of any caregiver to fulfill their obligations concerning a senior person’s care.

 Signs of neglect can include, but are not limited to: